-- The essential primary heating equipment replacement benefit is limited to \$6,500. - Eligible households may receive one heating equipment replacement benefit within a ten-year period.
-This limitation also applies to the owner of a two-unit building who moves to another unit within the same residence. - Replacement of essential primary heating equipment is defined for HEAP Program purposes as the materials and labor necessary to restore and/or fix an eligible household's essential heating equipment to a sound useable condition by removal of an existing heating plant and replacement with a new heating plant.
-Replacement may also include the repair/replacement of essential heating equipment necessary for the system's safe and proper operation. - Essential heating equipment may include chimneys, chimney liners or other direct venting systems and oil tanks. - The inspection and installation of a working carbon monoxide detector when one is inoperable or not present, is required for all replacements. - For example, a household's furnace needs replacement, but the oil tank is also leaking and needs replacement.
-Under the definition, the cost for both the furnace and the oil tank replacement would be coded on WMS as an H7 payment and paid as a replacement, even if the work is done by different vendors.
-This action requires writing multiple payment lines in WMS. - In counties outside of NYC, WMS payment code H7 is used for replacement of essential heating equipment.
+- The essential primary heating equipment replacement benefit is limited to \$6,500. - Eligible households may receive one heating equipment replacement benefit within a ten-year period. - Replacement of essential primary heating equipment is defined for HEAP Program purposes as the materials and labor necessary to restore and/or fix an eligible household's essential heating equipment to a sound useable condition by removal of an existing heating plant and replacement with a new heating plant.
+Replacement may also include the repair/replacement of essential heating equipment necessary for the system's safe and proper operation. - Essential heating equipment may include chimneys, chimney liners or other direct venting systems and oil tanks. - All replacements must include the installation of a working carbon monoxide detector when one is not present, non-operational or the carbon monoxide detector is over five years old.